EnVision International Conference 2020

 EnVision is an orbiter mission aiming at determining the level and nature of the geological activity and the sequence of events that generated the surface features of Venus, assessing whether Venus once had oceans (and was thus perhaps hospitable for life) and understanding the geodynamics framework that controls the release of internal heat over Venus ’ history.
-The mission will be launched on an Ariane 6.2 in 2032, arriving at Venus after a five month cruise, to perform 4 years of measurements with 5 cutting-edge instruments : an S-band Synthetic Aperture Radar (VenSAR), a Subsurface Radar Sounder (SRS) and VenSpec, a suite of three spectrometers and spectro-imagers : VenSpec-M (Infrared Imager), VenSpec-H (IR spectrometer), and VenSpec-U (UV spectrometer).
+The mission would be launched on an Ariane 6.2 in 2032, arriving at Venus after a five month cruise, to perform 4 years of measurements with 5 cutting-edge instruments : an S-band Synthetic Aperture Radar (VenSAR), a Subsurface Radar Sounder (SRS) and VenSpec, a suite of three spectrometers and spectro-imagers : VenSpec-M (Infrared Imager), VenSpec-H (IR spectrometer), and VenSpec-U (UV spectrometer).
 Envision will also measure the gravity field of Venus at an unprecedented resolution thanks to a Radio Science Experiment.
 EnVision would be a European Space Agency mission, with significant participation from NASA.
 It is one of three mission concepts competing for an opportunity to launch in 2032.
 The mission is currently in its concept phase with ESA and NASA for a selection expected in 2021.

 “Please explore our menus & follow the links above to find more about Venus and the EnVision project !’